kanokarob/Biome-Strongholds-Smithed/README.md

     - Can be attacked and have more Health
     - Treated as though enchanted with Disorienting
     - Have a chance to drop Enchanted Books of Disorienting

+### Savanna Stronghold
+- Generates in all Savanna-like biomes, except Wooded Badlands due to their proximity to regular Badlands for the Desert Stronghold
+- Heavily Steampunk-themed made of primarily Copper Blocks, and with lots of pipes and other machinery
+- Features many new traps embedded in the walls and floors
+- Many rooms feature puzzles or hidden buttons/levers
+- Trial Spawners and Vaults have a chance to eject Enchanted Books of Steaming, a projectile weapon enchantment that gives hit entities Levitation, and at higher levels, sets them on fire
+- Trial Spawners and Vaults have a chance to eject Enchanted Books of Pickpocket, a weapon enchantment that attempts to cause hit players to drop an item from their hotbar, if there's an item in the selected slot to drop
+- Trial Spawners spawn the following mobs:
+  - Skeletons wielding Copper Swords enchanted with Pickpocket
+  - Spiders with reduced Scale and Health
+    - During Ominous Trials, these are Cave Spiders with reduced Scale
+  - Steaming Ghasts
+    - Scaled-down Ghasts that shoot non-explosive Fireballs
+    - Attack as though enchanted with Steaming, or Steaming II during Ominous Trials
+  - Copper Golems
+    - Hostile to players, with increased Health
+    - Emit particles to help indicate their aggression
+    - Attack as though enchanted with Pickpocket
+    - Have a chance to drop Enchanted Books of Pickpocket

 </details>